 OpenPolicy™ is coupled with other processes, such as LMI’s highly customizable, web-based agile workflow management service, so that policy change requirements can be best located, analyzed and detailed, managed, and implemented based on your organization’s needs.

 Our agile approach enables customized dashboards that display easy-to-interpret change updates for policy administrators, and it allows us to maintain versioning of policy documents and supporting collaboration artifacts.
 Determined by the type of policy changes, the service can assign actions to the appropriate individuals and prompt them to review and approve the policy changes, making the change to the document right in the workflow management service to avoid version control issues.

 LMI’s agile policy change method and tools illustrated here enable stakeholder collaboration, traceability, and version control for the duration of the policy change process.

 "I am passionate about improving the nation’s healthcare system and creating effective and affordable care for our beneficiaries.
 Most recently, our team developed the Agile Development and Evaluation Protocol (ADEPT) that will enable us to support the government in rapidly developing, testing, and evaluating policies, procedures, and demonstrations to increase the efficiency and effectiveness of federal programs."

-Christine Cocrane, Director, Health Services
+Christine Cocrane, Director, Policy Analysis & Operations

 Gus Creedon is a senior consultant in LMI’s Digital Services service line.
 With LMI for 30 years, he is responsible for the design, development, and delivery of software products, including databases and web-based systems, cloud migrations for multi-tier systems, and blockchain system engineering solutions.